In this article:

 When you enter a current asset in your forecast, you can set the number of months (between 1 and 12) in which to spread out its value:

-This setting will prompt LivePlan to divide the total value of the asset by the number of months, and then apply that value to each month of the asset's useful life.
+This setting will prompt LivePlan to amortize the asset, or divide its total value by the number of months and then apply that value to each month of the asset's useful life.

-If you prefer not to have the asset amortize at all, you can choose Keep at full value:
+If you prefer not to have the asset amortized at all, you can choose Keep at full value:

 With this setting, LivePlan will represent the full value of the asset in each period of your plan.